Ubuntu version history: Ubuntu 25.10 (Questing Quokka)

 Ubuntu 25.10 Questing Quokka was released on 9 October 2025.
 Update notification is now done through a notification and tray applet instead of a window that steals input focus; Ubuntu plans to work on a different solution when Wayland protocols allow for better control of the window to focus.
 Icons on the desktop now have improved keyboard navigation and screenreader announcements.
 TPM-backed full-disk encryption has been added as an experimental installer option along with support in Firmware Updater and Security Center.
 A new boot spinner fixes distracting visual glitches, and the dock icon outline now aligns with the edge of the dock, shipped along with updates to the default Yaru theme (including a new trash can).

 The release adopts Dracut for initramfs generation, chrony for time synchronization, and Rust rewrites of fundamental command-line utilities: sudo-rs for sudo and rust-coreutils to replace GNU Core Utilities.
 APT 3.1 is customized to include the upcoming history-related features as an "easter egg"—without documentation.
 In a push to cut down on size, wget was removed from the default server install in favor of wcurl, as well as Byobu and GNU Screen in favor of tmux.
 The Raspberry Pi image is now consistent with the "minimal" software set option in the desktop installer and uses a backup and boot-testing mechanism to improve booting reliability in a new process dubbed "tryboot".
 For RISC-V processors, the release raises profile requirements to RVA23, which was not implemented in any on-market hardware as of 9 October.

-GNOME's Ptyxis replaces GNOME Terminal as the default terminal emulator, providing container and remote connection support along with performance improvements.
+Ptyxis replaces GNOME Terminal as the default terminal emulator, providing container and remote connection support along with performance improvements.
 Loupe replaces Eye of GNOME as the default image viewer.
 Ubuntu 25.10 incorporates GNOME 49, which disables the X11 session by default, adds accessibility tools and media controls to the lock screen, changes fractional scaling calculation to sharpen rendering on high-res displays, implements pointer wrap, supports variable–refresh-rate cursors, and removes the "Startup Applications" app in favor of a settings panel; OMG!
 Ubuntu expressed annoyance at being unable to run custom commands at login with the new interface.

 Initially, Ubuntu 25.10 could not install flatpaks due to an AppArmor issue.
 This was fixed on 15 October.
 Some Ubuntu 25.10 systems could not automatically check for software updates due to a bug in rust-coreutils's version of the date command fixed on 22 October.
 Manual updates such as updates done through the apt command were not affected.